rachelhzhang/food_environ_atlas_analysis/Ideas and Outline.md

     - How to aggregate data (mean, median, etc.)
 - Time of collection for different variables don't always sync up
 - Remember the 2008-2009 recession!
+- Different households use SNAP in different ways

 ### Other data to find:
+- Food insecurity at county level
 - Population: total, children, seniors
 - ["noncensus"](https://cran.r-project.org/web/packages/noncensus/noncensus.pdf) package in R has useful state, county, and zip-level data!
+  - Be careful when merging by FIPS: numeric vs character data type
 - Can overlay data from Google Maps API: need to explore more, try to find "food deserts"

 ### We think not so related: